Nissan Tiida: Marketing

 On 11 January 2008, Chrysler LLC and Nissan Motor Co., Ltd. announced an agreement for Nissan to supply Chrysler with a new car based on Nissan Versa sedan for limited distribution in Latin America in 2009.
+The model was named as Trazo by Dodge and was revealed in São Paulo International Motor Show in Brazil.
 However the plan failed to materialise, as it coincided with the arrival of Fiat in Chrysler capital in early 2009.

 Electric prototype

 The EV-11 prototype electric car was based on Tiida and used an 80 kW and 280 Nm electric motor, 24 kWh lithium-ion battery pack rated 160 km distance, navigation system, EV remote control and monitoring.

 The prototype vehicle was unveiled at Nissan's Yokohama headquarters on 8 February 2009.
 Production version was set to begin sale in US and Japan in 2010.

 Second generation (C12; 2011)

 The second generation, C12 series of the Nissan Tiida was unveiled in April 2011 at the Shanghai Auto Show.
 Sales in China commenced in June 2011.
 It is available only as a five-door hatchback, and is notably not sold in Japan.
 The C11 Tiida sedan was instead replaced by the Nissan Almera/Latio/Sunny/Versa (N17) and Nissan Pulsar/Sentra/Sylphy (B17).
 The C12 Tiida is in fact heavily related to the Sylphy B17—both base their construction on the Nissan V platform and share substantial mechanicals.
 The Thai manufactured versions even share the Sylphy B17's interior, while the original Chinese and Taiwanese models feature a distinctive design.
 Powertrains also remain common between C12 and B17 models.

 Instead of being sized and marketed as both a subcompact or a compact car depending on the country, the second-generation Tiida was marketed as a C-segment worldwide as the March/Micra hatchback and the N17 series sedan took the role to serve the B-segment market.